Debugger (recommended): Visual Studio for Windows (Express, Desktop, Professional, Premium, or Ultimate)

 You can add a local macro or a global macro in the Macros dialog box.
 A global macros automatically loads the OLB file that contains the macro.

-All functions are called with row and column parameters (nRow, nCol).
-If you call a function as a macro the row and column values are not valid (-1, -1).
+All formulas are called with row and column parameters (nRow, nCol).
+If you call a function as a macro, the row and column values are set to (-1, -1).
+If can be much easier to test and debug formulas when calling them as a macros (for example: break only if nRow equals -1).
+The Sub button in the Formula ribbon calls the current function as a macro.

 The Main procedure and (Declarations) section run at startup.